Our History

 Dr. Richard H. Carmona, 17th Surgeon General of the United States, speaks during the first-ever Salud America!
 Scientific Summit in 2009.

-About 200 researchers, policy-makers and community leaders attended the Summit for a series of discussions on policy, built environment, nutrition, physical activity, and marketing related to Latino childhood obesity.
+About 200 researchers and leaders attended the Summit for a series of discussions on policy, built environment, nutrition, physical activity, and marketing related to childhood obesity among Latinos and all children.

 Special guest speakers were Dr. Richard H. Carmona, 17th Surgeon General of the United States, Ex-NBA player Sean Elliott, San Antonio health columnist Claudia Zapata; and Texas Sen. Eddie Lucio Jr.